Research methodology matters. Learn the differences.

 Marketing research methodology is important.

 How your market research is conducted is crucial.
-While we all continue to look for more cost-effective ways to conduct projectable research, there is simply no acceptable substitute for the traditional telephone (and cell phone) survey method.
+While we all continue to look for more cost-effective ways to conduct projectable research, there is simply no acceptable substitute for the traditional telephone (and cell phone) survey method or panel studies.

 Online studies, expert panels and studies conducted at the urge of an email have some uses, but they also have limitations.

 At Resultant Research, we insist that the findings that the strategists at Stealing Share base their brand strategy on are projectable.

 To accomplish projectable research, Resultant conducts double-blinded quantitative studies, which means that neither the respondent nor the questioner

 knows who is sponsoring the study that might otherwise color the outcome.
 The lists of possible respondents is generated and accessed randomly utilizing a RDD sample methodology.

 This limits bias in the responses and allows Resultant Research to measure incidence.
 Incidence, in simple terms, is a record of the percentage of respondents that finished the study.

 For example, if 90 out of 100 respondents that were randomly contacted finished the study you would say you had an incidence of 90%.